Athenachc/coding_memo/Ubuntu_setup/README.md

 * Can't install Ubuntu 20.04 successfully (No wifi module detection, no SSD detection)

 ### Preparation
-1. Prepare an Ubuntu 22.04 installation USB
+1. Prepare an Ubuntu 22.04 installation USB by [Rufus](https://rufus.ie/downloads/)
 2. Shrink partition on a SSD on Win 11
 3. Change boot order to USB in BIOS
 4. Install Ubuntu